Jackson Hole Birding Festival

 Preston

-In 2023, Preston was honored with a Telly Award as Executive Producer and Senior Scientist with Wild Excellence Films for the multi-award-winning 60-minute Film Documentary Golden Eagle: Witnesses to a Changing West, and in 2024 he was recognized by the University of Wyoming’s Biodiversity Institute, with the prestigious Contributions to Biodiversity Science Award.
-His past positions include Chairman, Department of Zoology at the Denver Museum of Nature and Science, tenured Associate Professor of Biology at the University of Arkansas at Little Rock, and Graduate Fellow in zoology at the University of Arkansas Museum.
-He holds or has held adjunct faculty appointments at the University of Wyoming, University of Colorado, Boulder, University of Denver, and University of Arkansas, Fayetteville and has authored, co-authored, or edited seven books and more than seventy scientific articles, reports, book chapters, and popular essays covering a wide variety of topics from wildlife ecology and conservation to the role of natural science museums in the 21st century.
-Dr. Preston continues to explore the ecology and conservation of predators and to direct his long-term monitoring and research program on golden eagles in Greater Yellowstone’s Bighorn Basin.
-He and his wife, award-winning broadcast journalist Penny Preston, currently split time between summers in Greater Yellowstone, and winters near where Dr. Preston grew up in the Arkansas Ozarks.
+In 2023, Preston was honored with a Telly Award as Executive Producer and Senior Scientist with Wild Excellence Films for the multi-award-winning 60-minute film documentary Golden Eagles: Witnesses to a Changing West, and in 2024 he was recognized by the University of Wyoming’s Biodiversity Institute with the prestigious Contributions to Biodiversity Science Award.
+His past positions include Chairman, Department of Zoology at the Denver Museum of Nature and Science; tenured Associate Professor of Biology at the University of Arkansas at Little Rock; and Graduate Fellow in zoology at the University of Arkansas Museum.
+He holds or has held adjunct faculty appointments at the University of Wyoming; University of Colorado, Boulder; University of Denver; and University of Arkansas, Fayetteville, and has authored, co-authored, or edited seven books and more than 70 scientific articles, reports, book chapters, and popular essays covering a wide variety of topics from wildlife ecology and conservation to the role of natural science museums in the 21st century.
+Dr. Preston continues to explore the ecology and conservation of predators and to direct his long-term monitoring and research program on Golden Eagles in Greater Yellowstone’s Bighorn Basin.
+He and his wife, award-winning broadcast journalist Penny Preston, currently split time between summers in Greater Yellowstone and winters near where Dr. Preston grew up in the Arkansas Ozarks.

-Denver Holt, founder of the Owl Research Institute (ORI), will share insights from 35 years of dedicated snowy owl research in Utqiaġvik / Barrow, Alaska.
-He will highlight the intricate relationship between snowy owls and their primary prey, the lemming, and explore the alarming declines both species have faced at that location over the recent decades.
-Holt will discuss the critical role of predator-prey dynamics in Arctic ecosystems, the potential causes of these population shifts, and why understanding these changes is essential for conservation efforts.
+Denver Holt, founder of the Owl Research Institute (ORI), will share insights from 35 years of dedicated Snowy Owl research in Utqiaġvik/Barrow, Alaska.
+He will highlight the intricate relationship between Snowy Owls and their primary prey, the lemming, and explore the alarming declines both species have faced at that location over the recent decades.
+Denver will discuss the critical role of predator-prey dynamics in Arctic ecosystems, the potential causes of these population shifts, and why understanding these changes is essential for conservation efforts.
 This presentation offers a rare glimpse into the nuances of Arctic wildlife and the ongoing challenges they face.

-The ORI stands as one of the most active owl research groups in the world.
-Their organization is reinvigorating the essence of 'boots on the ground' field research.
+The ORI is one of the most active owl research groups in the world.
+Their organization is reinvigorating the essence of “boots on the ground” field research.
 For over 40 years, Denver and the ORI have been dedicated to the pursuit of in-depth and long-lasting studies that illuminate the enigmatic world of owls and their intricate ecology.
 Listeners will come away with a comprehensive understanding of why long-term studies are essential for revealing population trends, changes in climate, and unraveling these complex ecological puzzles for long-term survival and conservation strategies for owls in general.

 About the Speaker

-Denver’s research has been published in many academic journals, he is currently the team leader for Cornell Laboratory of Ornithology’s Snowy Owl species account, as well as an authority who has been acknowledged by the media, including a cover story for National Geographic Magazine in Dec.
-2002 and featured in the New York Times in 2011.
+Denver’s research has been published in many academic journals.
+He is currently the team leader for Cornell Laboratory of Ornithology’s Snowy Owl species account, as well as an authority who has been acknowledged by the media, including a cover story for National Geographic Magazine in Dec.
+2002 and a feature in the New York Times in 2011.

 His work has been the subject of many television bits on all the major networks, as well as featured on Audubon’s Up-Close series, PBS’s Bird Watch, Disney, and David Attenborough’s Life of Birds, and the film The Magic of the Snowy Owl, among others.
 His research on Snowy Owls has been showcased on documentaries for National Geographic Explorer, NHK Natural History Unit of Japan, and the Norwegian Broadcasting Company Natural History Unit.
-His Snowy Owl research has been the focus of the British Broadcasting Company’s (BBC) documentary series, Frozen Earth, a sequel to the highly acclaimed Planet Earth series.
+It has also been the focus of the British Broadcasting Company’s (BBC) documentary series Frozen Earth, a sequel to the highly acclaimed Planet Earth series.
 In 2011, Denver worked closely with a PBS documentary film crew featuring the breeding ecology of the Snowy Owl at his research site in Barrow, Alaska.
 Denver has also been the keynote speaker for many major bird festivals in the United States and gave a TEDxBozeman talk in 2023.
+We’re happy to welcome him back to Jackson for a second year!

-George Bumann (rhymes with ‘human’) is a professional sculptor living with his wife, young son, and black Labrador Hobbes, at Yellowstone Park’s northern entrance in Gardiner, Montana.
+George Bumann (rhymes with ‘human’) is a professional sculptor living with his wife, young son, and black Labrador Hobbes at Yellowstone’s northern entrance in Gardiner, Montana.
 George has been a life-long observer of nature and was raised in his mother’s New York sculpture studio.
-He holds both Bachelor’s and Master’s degrees in wildlife ecology and has worked in the fields of wildlife research, taxidermy, back-country guiding, environmental consulting and has taught art and natural history programs for youth, adult, and university audiences since 1990.
+He holds both Bachelor’s and Master’s degrees in wildlife ecology and has worked in the fields of wildlife research, taxidermy, back-country guiding, and environmental consulting and has taught art and natural history programs for youth, adult, and university audiences since 1990.